Theresa May 'risking Northern Ireland peace to secure Brexit votes'

 Ms Foster, who became First Minister last year, was the minister in charge of the scheme at the time and has subsequently come under considerable criticism.
 The allegations emerged via a whistle-blower in November and intensified in December when one of Ms Foster’s party colleagues Jonathan Bell alleged she had asked civil servants to alter documents to reduce the appearance of her role in the affair.

-Yesterday, Mr McGuinness resigned as Deputy First Minister.
-Under power-sharing rules, his resignation means Ms Foster also loses her position as both must participate equally in government.
+Under power-sharing rules, Mr McGuinness' resignation means Ms Foster also loses her position as both must participate equally in government.

 Secretary of State for Northern Ireland James Brokenshire now has a week to announce Northern Ireland will face new elections.